 If you aren't familiar with how Wowza Streaming Engine works, we recommend that you install it locally on your computer and run through the included examples.
 You can get a free 180-day trial license for Wowza Streaming Engine by completing a request form on the Wowza Streaming Engine Trial webpage

 .
 The Wowza Streaming Engine Trial Edition download includes the Wowza Streaming Engine software, all premium AddOns, documentation, and examples.
-To get the local server up-and-running quickly, you can use the Wowza Streaming Engine Quick Start Guide
+To get the local server up-and-running quickly, you can use the Wowza Streaming Engine Quick Start Guides

 and our Tutorials

 .
 The Wowza Streaming Engine User's Guide

-contains more comprehensive documentation about how to install and use the server.
+contains more comprehensive documentation about how to install and use the Wowza media server software.

 Deploying Wowza Streaming Engine for Amazon EC2 Instances